 Bringing all AMTAS materials to the National Conference to be given to the newly elected Treasurer.

-.
 A vacancy in the office of Treasurer is filled by Presidential appointment with approval of the Board of Directors.

 Section 10.
 The AMTAS Executive Officers will act as a committee of whole to transact business between general AMTAS business meetings.
 All transactions of the Executive Officers will be reported in full at the following AMTAS general business meeting.